Background decoration

 notion-get-users

 Retrieves a list of users in the current workspace.
 Shows workspace members and guests with their IDs, names, emails (if available), and types (person or bot).
 Supports cursor-based pagination to iterate through all users in the workspace. <examples> 1.
 List all users (first page): {} 2.
 Search for users by name or email: {"query": "john"} 3.
 Get next page of results: {"start_cursor": "abc123"} 4.
-Set custom page size: {"page_size": 20} </examples>
+Set custom page size: {"page_size": 20} 5.
+Fetch a specific user by ID: {"user_id": "00000000-0000-4000-8000-000000000000"} 6.
+Fetch the current user: {"user_id": "self"} </examples>

 notion-move-pages